aike/thview.js/README.md

 * direction control with mouse drag
 * zooming with mouse wheel
 * auto direction control according to acceleration sensor for mobile devices
-* fixed intervals Camera animation
+* fixed intervals camera animation
 * dual screen mode for Head Mount Display

 ##How To Use